gpadolina/TimeSeries-notes/TimeSeries/08 - ARIMA models.md

 If the data are from an ARIMA(p,d,0) or ARIMA(0,d,q) model, then the ACF and PACF plots can be helpful in determining the value of p or q.
 If p and q are both positive, then the plots do not help in finding suitable values of p and q.

+The data may follow an ARIMA(p,d,0) model if the ACF and PACF plots of the differenced data show the following patterns:
+* the ACF is exponentially decaying or sinusoidal
+* there is a significant spike at lag p in the PACF, but none beyond lag p.
+The data may follow an ARIMA(0,d,q) model if the ACF and PACF plots of the differenced data show the following patterns:
+* the PACF is exponentially decaying or sinusoidal
+* there is a significant spike at lag q in the ACF, but none beyond lag q.